mit-cml/yrtoolkit/yr/tutorials/aidance.md

 ## Test your App
 Check your app thoroughly that if you (or someone else you are tracking with PoseNet) do any one of the dance moves, the move is correctly detected and the Dance Score goes up.
 As mentioned before, for best results with PoseNet, make sure that the body is well lit and is in front of a background of a solid single color.
 Baggy clothes may also interfere with the tracking of the body key points.

-Test your app on some YouTube dance videos like this <a href="https://www.youtube.com/watch?v=xfDVrv54Lfc" target="_blank">Latin dance video</a> (where the dancer is against a clear background) to see how your app is able to track the dancer.
+Test your app on some YouTube dance videos like this <a href="https://www.youtube.com/watch?v=xfDVrv54Lfc" target="_blank">Latin Dance video</a> and this <a href="https://youtu.be/9WFJoXGEItc" target="_blank">Cardio Dance Workout video</a> (where the dancers are against a clear background) to see how your app is able to track the dancer.

 Congratulations you have now built your first AI based app that can track the movements of a person and recognize some basic dance moves.

 # Expand Your App
-* Currently if you maintain a certain dance move, the Dance Ccore keeps going up.
+* Currently if you maintain a certain dance move, the Dance Score keeps going up.
 Add some smart code to make sure that a given dance move is rewarded only once until a new dance move is observed.

 * Create a penalty system that subtracts from the Dance Score for poorly executed basic dance moves (for example, if the dancer makes almost a T-Pose move but not quite due to non-horizontal stretching of the arms, forming a pose like the letter Y instead of the letter T, etc.)